Actindo-AG/Documentation/PIM/API/05_ManageProducts.md

 **Entity ID**

 You may need to provide an entity ID value to a specific attribute key.
-Any ID values you need, for example, the **attributeSetId**, must be an existing value in the *DataHub* module.
+Any ID values you need must be an existing value in the *DataHub* module, for example, the **attributeSetId**.
 You can find out an entity ID via user interface or via API.
 For detailed information, see [Retrieve entity data](./04_RetrieveEntityData.md).

 **Data type**